-Century Crossing III is a newly developed retail centre located in Spruce Grove, Alberta, which is approximately 11 kilometres from the Edmonton City limits and part of the Edmonton Capital Region.
-The property is comprised of 90,429 square feet of leasable area and is 100.0% occupied by high-quality tenants including SportChek, Winners, Michaels and PetSmart.
+Century Crossing III is a newly developed retail centre located in Spruce Grove, which is approximately 11 kilometres from the Edmonton City limits and part of the Greater Edmonton Area.
+The property is comprised of 90,429 square feet of leasable area and is 100.0% occupied by quality tenants including SportChek, Winners, Michaels and PetSmart.